schnorr/poti/README.md

 Poti is a library to create trace files in the [Paje file format](http://paje.sf.net).
-You should not use it directly during the tracing of your application (I won't stop you from doing this if you want), but after traces are collected in your preferred file format (probably binary with memory buffers to avoid at a maximum the tracing intrusion).
+You should not use it directly during the tracing of your application (I won't stop you from doing this if you want).
+I recommend its use after traces are collected in your preferred file format (probably binary with memory buffers to avoid at a maximum the tracing intrusion).

+*The current version of Poti does not provide any kind of correctness verification in the parameters you pass for the library functions.*

 Dependencies
 ------------